Jack-Daly-Eng025/30_DAYS_OF_CODE/1_30/README.md

 ## You can run this project from your console by using the executable provided.

-## Or you can run main.py in the IDE/Python Enviroment of your choice.
+## Or you can run the source code in the IDE/Python Enviroment of your choice.

 ### This project requires the random and enum as dependencies.